loriotpiroloriol/docs/content/integrate/redis-data-integration/data-pipelines/prepare-dbs/sql-server.md

 administrator privileges to run these).
 Use `sys.sp_cdc_enable_db` to enable CDC for the whole database and then `sys.sp_cdc_enable_table` to enable CDC for individual tables.

-Before running the procedure, ensure that:
+Before running the procedures, ensure that:

 - You are a member of the `sysadmin` fixed server role for the SQL Server.
 - You are a `db_owner` of the database.